AmeenCodes01/StreamMap/Stufftodo.md

 60x + 10y = 11 , 90x + 10y = 14

 ~STOPWATCH

 (why does timer start running along it ?)

--check isRunnign & isPaused.
-(persist timer. call & set from stopwatch.jsx)
+-check isRunnign & isPaused. (persist timer. call & set from stopwatch.jsx) ~
-~

----------T I M E R----------
-when reset, then isPaused time should not be considered.
-//if isPaused time, set to
+---------T I M E R---------- when reset, then isPaused time should not be considered. //if isPaused time, set to

 COUNTDOWN

-timeLeft.
-setTimeLeft when timeLeft paused
---- condition on isCountDownActive
+timeLeft. setTimeLeft when timeLeft paused --- condition on isCountDownActive

 persist.

 // C O D E BREAKS IF A BAD LINK GIVEN

+//LOGIN & SIGNUP

+AuthForm will be on same page but different component, making it easier.
+Google login will hide.

+SignUP -- name, pass, country, color will show --

+=---------------------------------------- NOT STOPPING UNTIL I AM DONE WITH YOU.

+---